 Animals on the premises

 Can I have animals on the premises?

-Food businesses must not permit live animals in areas in which food is handled (other fish or shellfish or other seafood) except for assistance animals but only in customer areas of the food business.
+Food businesses must not permit live animals in areas in which food is handled (other than fish, shellfish or other seafood).
+Assistance animals can be in customer areas of the food business.